 Definition of bluff catcher

 A bluff catcher is a hand strong enough to call a bet, but not strong enough to bet itself.
-A bluff catcher is a hand that beats a bluff.
-So the player who has bluff catcher on the river, for example, calls the bet assuming his opponent can bluff at a good frequency.
-If the opponent doesn't bet, the bluff catcher will be checked to go to abattage.
+The bluff catcher is a hand that beats a bluff.
+So the player who has the bluff catcher on the river, for example, calls the bet assuming that his opponent can bluff at a good rate.
+If the opponent doesn't bet, the bluff catcher will check to the showdown.

-You have a pair of tens in hand.
-The flop falls 5-8-J with a flush draw and your opponent bets.
+You have a pair of tens in your hand.
+The flop comes 5-8-J with a flush draw and your opponent bets.
 You call.
 The turn is another 8.
 Your opponent still bets and you call.
-On the river, you notice that the flush fails.
+On the river, you notice that the flush draw misses.
 It is an ace.
 Your opponent bets big.
 In this situation, against an aggressive player, your hand is a perfect bluff catcher.
-Since the flush draw failed, your opponent could take advantage of the ace on the river to bluff with a hand like KQ that would have the flush draw.
-So you call with your pair of 10's.
-The hand won't beat a hand that values as a three of a kind, two pair or top pair, but your hand will beat missed draws, such as the flush draw or even a straight.
+Since the flush draw missed, your opponent could take advantage of the ace on the river to bluff with a hand like KQ that would have the flush draw.
+So you call with your pair of tens.
+The hand won't beat a value-betting hand like three of a kind, two pair or top pair, but your hand will beat failed draws, like the flush draw or even the straight draw.